polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 2. List the services and components that will be deployed to Azure public cloud.
 For each, provide their basic function in the system.
 Determine which Azure Region will be best suited for the deployment.

-3. List the services and components that will be deployed to Azure Stack Cloud.
+3. List the services and components that will be deployed to Azure Stack.
 For each, provide their basic function in the system.

+4. Determine which identity provider and which identity topology you will use to facilitate authentication and authorization of the Azure Stack environment.

+5. Describe different delegation mechanisms can be employed to facilitate controlled access to Azure Stack resources.

+6. Establish which common infrastructure management tasks must be implemented and maintained by designated Azure Stack operators.

-Identify how applications such as the Mortgage App and other infrastructure workloads could be deployed in a consistent manner between Azure Public and Azure Stack.
+7. Identify how applications such as the Mortgage App and other infrastructure workloads could be deployed in a consistent manner between Azure Public and Azure Stack.

-Plan and Document Azure Stack taxonomy for this deployment.
+8. Plan and document Azure Stack taxonomy for this deployment.

-1. Document each of the following areas of the taxonomy with details on how it will be setup:
+    -   Document each of the following areas of the taxonomy with details on how it will be setup:

         -   Cloud Operator

         -   Region

         -   Tenant

         -   Subscriptions

         -   Plans and quotas

         -   Offers

         -   Services / Resource Providers

-2. Diagram your taxonomy.
+    -   Diagram your taxonomy.

-Create a network design.
+9. Create a network design.

-1. Design network connectivity between the Contoso Regional HQ in Dallas to Azure and Azure Stack that will allow future applications to be deployed in the public cloud or Azure Stack but still provide connectivity to customer or On-Premises data.
+    -   Design network connectivity between the Contoso Regional HQ in Dallas to Azure and Azure Stack that will allow future applications to be deployed in the public cloud or Azure Stack but still provide connectivity to customer or On-Premises data.

 **Prepare**